Axioms for Defeat in Democratic Elections: Split Cycle

 \begin{restatable}{lemma}{OnlySome} Let $\mathbf{P}$ be a profile and $x,y\in X(\mathbf{P})$.
 Then $x$ defeats $y$ in $\mathbf{P}$ according to Split Cycle if and only if $Margin_\mathbf{P}(x,y)>0$ and

 \end{restatable}

-In \citealt{HP2020}, we show that Split Cycle---understood as a voting method, i.e., as $\overline{f}$ for the Split Cycle VCCR $f$---satisfies a number of desirable axioms for voting methods, and we systematically compare Split Cycle to other margin based voting methods, including Beat Path and Ranked Pairs (\citealt{Tideman1987}).
-In particular, we show that Split Cycle is the only \textit{known} voting method that simultaneously satisfies a Pareto axiom, an anti-spoiler axiom, and an axiom preventing the so-called Strong No Show Paradox.
+In \citealt{HP2020}, we show that Split Cycle---understood as a voting method, i.e., as $\overline{f}$ for the Split Cycle VCCR $f$---satisfies a number of desirable axioms for voting methods, and we systematically compare Split Cycle to other margin-based voting methods, including Beat Path and Ranked Pairs (\citealt{Tideman1987}).
+In particular, we show that Split Cycle is the only \textit{known} voting method that satisfies several axioms, including anti-spoiler axioms and axioms preventing the so-called Strong No Show Paradox.
 In the next two sections, we take a different approach: we characterize Split Cycle as a VCCR, rather than a voting method, and we characterize the Split Cycle VCCR relative to \textit{all} VCCRs.